bhufmann/EclipseTrainingSlides/trace-compass/slides.md

 	id    CDATA #IMPLIED>
 	</pre>

+-
-- class: The class of this output.
+- _class_: The class of this output.
-- id: An ID for this output.
+- _id_: An ID for this output.
 For example, for a view, it would be the view ID.

 ---
 title: Plug-in Extension Point
 subtitle: Plug-in Manifest Editor
-content_class: smaller
+content_class: bigger

 - Right-click on <code>org.eclipse.linuxtools.tmf.core.analysis</code> -> New -> output
 	- Fill in class of output and id of view